anjuan/speaker-agreement/README.md

 You'll need a LaTex client to modify and use this template.
 There are several open source multi-platform client options available as either desktop or online applications.
 I currently use [MacTeX](http://www.tug.org/mactex/).

+If you use MacteX, keep in mind that a number of other files will be created in your directory along with the rendered PDF file.
+You'll see files with the following extensions: .aux, .log, .gz.